poojaruhal/poojaruhal.github.io/_projects/project-documentation-practices-developers-polyglot-environments.md

 - Evaluate the linter in the real setting.

-Find the first [presenation](https://poojaruhal.github.io/files/Slides-Msc-Investigating-Energy-Related-Practices.pdf) here.
+Find the first [presenation](https://poojaruhal.github.io/files/Slides-Msc-Investigating-Energy-Related-Practices.pdf) here. <br>